 1 Restatement based on final Solvency II shareholders' equity as at year-end

 2 Income above risk-free interest rate after deduction of risk-appropriate cost of capital

 The allocated capital consists of three components: the shareholders’ equity including non-controlling interests, the balancing items for differences between economic valuations pursuant to Solvency II and amounts stated in the IFRS balance sheet and the hybrid capital.
 Capital is allocated to the profit centres as described above according to the risk content of the business in question.
 A systematic distinction is made here between the assumption of underwriting risks, on the one hand, and investment risks, on the other.
 Under the IVC calculation, therefore, only risk-free interest income on the generated cash flows is allocated to the business segments of property & casualty and life & health reinsurance.
 The investment income above and beyond risk-free is allocated in its entirety to the functional area of investments and included in the IVC after deduction of the risk-appropriate cost of capital and the administrative expenses.

 In calculating the cost of capital, our assumption – based on a Capital Asset Pricing Model (CAPM) approach – is that the investor’s opportunity costs are 450 basis points above the risk-free interest rate, meaning that value is created above this threshold.
 Our strategic return on equity target of 900 basis points above risk-free thus already contains a substantial target value creation.
-We allocate equity sparingly and use equity substitutes to optimise our average cost of capital.
-At 4.8%, our average cost of capital is comparatively low.
+We allocate equity sparingly and use equity substitutes to optimise our average cost of capital, which amounted to 4.6% in 2018.